Chickens

 The actual worms are not a risk to humans (unlike the roundworms of dogs and cats) but can be transmitted by wild birds.
 The worm eggs are also very resistant, so will persist in the ground and hen run for a long time, so management is an on-going matter!

 If you want to know what worms are affecting your birds, we can arrange for a ‘faecal egg count’ to be done on fresh samples of the birds’ faeces.
-Please ask for information and cost.
+Please contact us to ask for information and cost.

 Red Mite